hkey0/simple-blockchain-rust/README.md

 # WHAT DOES IT DO

-A simple RUST adaptation of blockchain technology.
+A simple RUST impl. of blockchain technology.
 The `main.rs` instance creates a genesis block, then adds 4 more blocks to the chain.
 If there is a mismatch in the chains it throws panic!
 Finally, it prints all blocks to the screen

 ![IMGS](images/image.png)